This tutorial teaches how to install MariaDB database on Debian 11 “Bullseye” from the official Debian repository.

 MariaDB is an open-source RDBMS (Relational Database Management System), backward compatible, binary drop-in replacement of MySQL.
-It is being developed by several of MySQL’s original developers as well as a large number of community members.
+It is being developed by several of MySQL’s original developers and many community members.

 Compared to MySQL, MariaDB provides improved performance with faster replication speeds, tighter security measures, and additional storage engines.